chikamichi/jquery.circular/README.md

 slide (that is, the "current slide" while it's moving away, and the "next slide" while it's coming in).

 Promises allow for custom scheduling.
+The general idea is that `effects.in` will be called once `effects.out` is resolved.
+Some events are fired when promises are resolved as well.
+This is flexible enough to allow basically any scheduling, such as concurrent animations, delayed animations, or even reversed animations with a little more work.

-For instance, to provide horizontal sliding animations, using a Backbone View and some CoffeeScript just because we can (and for a greater expressiveness/length ratio):
+For instance, to provide horizontal sliding/fading animations, using a Backbone View and some CoffeeScript just because we can (and for a greater  expressiveness/length ratio):

 ``` coffee
 class Carousel extends Backbone.View